tfa7/Angular-Pokemon/README.md

-# Angular Pokémon
+# Angular Pokémon Demo

-This is a very basic demonstration project, displaying a few of the many powerful features Angular has to offer.
+This is a very basic frontend project, displaying a few of the many powerful features Angular has to offer.

 ## Requirments
 Get an application connecting to <a href="https://pokeapi.co/" target="_blank">Poke Api</a>, and make the application desktop and mobile friendly.